Optimal network design for synchronization of coupled oscillators: Introduction

 \section{Introduction}

-Synchronization in networks of coupled oscillators is one of the most fundamental problems in networked dynamical systems.
-Networks of coupled ocillators present a rich dynamic behavior as reported in the vast literature on this topic \cite{SHS:00,FD-FB:13b,AJ-NM-MB:04}.
-Many real world phenomena can be modeled as a system of coupled oscillators: pacemaker cells in the heart \cite{michaels1987mechanisms}, neurons in the brain \cite{varela2001brainweb}, clock synchronization in computing networks \cite{baldoni2010coupling}, mobile sensor networks \cite{paley2007oscillator}, and power grids \cite{filatrella2008analysis,FD-FB:09z}.
-Considerable research in this field has been focused on studying the effect of network structure, coupling strengths, and nodal dynamics on various characteristics of synchronization including synchronizability, robustness, and adaptability \cite{di2007effects,sorrentino2007synchronizability,menck2014dead}.
+The analysis of synchronization in networks of coupled oscillators is one of the most fundamental problems in the field of networked dynamical systems.
+Networks of coupled oscillators present a rich dynamic behavior, as reported in the vast literature on this topic; see, for example, \cite{FD-FB:13b} and references therein.
+Many complex artificial and natural systems can be modeled as networks of coupled oscillators, such as pacemaker cells in the heart, neurons in the brain, clocks in computing networks, mobile sensor networks, and power grids.
+Considerable research in this field has been focused on studying the effect of network structure, coupling strengths, and nodal dynamics on the ability of a network of oscillators to synchronize \citep{di2007effects,sorrentino2007synchronizability,menck2014dead}.
+Various metrics have been proposed in the literature to quantify and optimize the synchronization performance.
+A broad class of these metrics focuses on the transient response, such as the ability of the network to resynchronize after perturbations \citep{donetti2005entangled,motter2005network,pecora1998master,kempton2015self}.
+In this context, synchronizability can be characterized by either the required effort to synchronize the network \citep{sjodin2014price}, the speed of convergence to the synchronization manifold \citep{xiao2004fast,fardad2014optimal}, or the range of coupling values for which a network with uniform coupling strengths would synchronize \citep{pecora1998master}.
+Using the master stability framework, proposed in \citep{pecora1998master}, it was shown that the Laplacian algebraic connectivity and the Laplacian eigenratio are two network-dependent measures able to capture the synchronizability of a network of \emph{identical} coupled oscillators.
+Based on this connection, we find in the literature several works aiming to optimize the synchronizability of a network of identical coupled oscillators using the Laplacian matrix \citep{pecora1998master,nishikawa2006maximum,donetti2005entangled,rad2008efficient,motter2005network,motter2013spontaneous,kempton2015self,skardal2015control,fardad2014design,clark2014global,mousavi2016koopman,siami2016tractable}.